Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Setting up an AWS Secrets Manager.md

 ## Enabling Tessera to use the _AWS Secrets Manager_
 ### Environment Variables

-If using an _AWS Secrets Manager_, Tessera requires four environment variables to be set:
+If using an _AWS Secrets Manager_, configuration credentials can be provided in many ways as outlined in the [AWS docs - Supplying and Retrieving AWS Credentials](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/credentials.html).

+To use environment variables set the following:

 1. `AWS_REGION`: region_to_connect_to (i.e. us-west-2)
 1. `AWS_ACCESS_KEY_ID`: your_access_key_id